 For many hospitals in early 2021, the roll-out and staffing of the COVID-19 vaccination program fell to the talent acquisition (TA) team.
 Battling an already struggling workforce and nursing shortage, hospital TA professionals were scrambling to garner the essential business as usual.

-Many TA professionals and hiring managers for hospitals, clinics, and medical networks needed to fill positions for testing and vaccination sites quickly.
-Due to the sudden need for additional experienced nurses and physician assistants to fill these roles, hiring managers began to shift jobs to ensure clinics were fully staffed.
-Daniel Mormak, Hueman's Director of RPO Services, identified one of the biggest challenges for hospital systems has been creating, maintaining, and structuring staff.
-Dan says, "The hospital system is a big ship that doesn't turn nimbly, and for many of our partners, we had to make it turn nimbly and had to break through red tape and natural obstacles."
-Hospitals already had so much on their plate.
-Having to deal with rotating hiring on top of everything else was shaping up to be impossible.
-This is where, as an RPO, we had to step in big time.
+Due to the sudden need for additional experienced nurses and physician assistants, hiring managers began shifting jobs to ensure clinics were fully staffed.
+Daniel Mormak, Hueman's Director of RPO Services, identifies one of the biggest challenges for hospital systems is creating, maintaining, and structuring staff.
+Dan says, "The hospital system is a big ship that doesn't turn nimbly, and for many of our partners, we have to break through red tape and natural obstacles."

-Interested in learning how to create, implement, and maintain a float pool that can help sustain your organization's hiring needs in times of uncertainty?
-Contact us to learn how we can help you today.
+Interested in learning how to create, implement, and maintain a float pool?
+Contact us to learn how we can sustain your organization's hiring needs in times of crisis.